DPotoyan/Chem324/_sources/ch01/note04.md

 Using spectorscopy one could detect presence of different elements in the sun.
 :::

+### Spectral lines and Rydberg's formula

-- These stick spectra are clearly impossible to describe with classical mechanics.
+- The existance of discrete spectral lines are impossible to describe with classical mechanics.
 In 1885, Johann Blamer demonstrated that a subset of the hydrogen atom spectrum (the Balmer series) could be described by the equation

 $$v = 8.2202\times10^{14}\left(1-\frac{4}{n^2}\right)$$